 1. To perpetuate our Italian heritage and values, which contributed greatly to making-this a great country.

 2. To serve as a charitable organization by utilizing our membership’s vast diversified talents, vocations, aptitudes and abilities in helping:

 • Children regardless of all races, religious and ethnic background,

 • Each other whenever the need arises,

-3. To welcome a new member so he would feel at home with the old gang that he left back East, Midwest, or South.
+3. To welcome a new member so he would feel at home with the old gang that he left back in the old neighborhood.

 4. To enjoy each other’s company.